Cumulocity-IoT/c8y-usage-statistics-ng/README.md

 ### Overview of Features
 The `Usage Statistics Application` consists of the following statistics:
 - `Device Statistics` - Calculates the device classification for each device connected to Cumulocity IoT, giving you greater ability to investigate the amount of data each device is sending to the platform.
+This includes also the Device Aggregation that sums up all subtenants blow the (including) enterprise  tenant.
 - `Microservice Statistics` - Understand the resources used behind each deployed microservice and identify areas of optimization.
+This includes also the Microservice Aggregation that sums up all subtenants blow the (including) enterprise  tenant.
 - `Tenant Statistics` - Discover other data points related to tenant consumption, including metrics such as total storage used and subscribed applications.
+This includes also the Tenant Aggregation that sums up all subtenants blow the (including) enterprise  tenant.

 The data in the app is available monthly on a per-tenant basis.
 Parent tenants can view statistics for individual child tenants.
 The month and tenant selectors are universal and apply throughout the application.
-#### Configuration Screenshots
+Tenant selector is naturally not available in aggregated views.

 ##### Tenant Selector
 ![Tenant Selector](usage-statistics-app/assets/images/tenant_selector.png)
 Inactive tenants are black